Department of Music, Theatre, and Dance Student Handbook

 *Students of voice need only sign up for one 10-minute jury time slot and sing three prepared pieces of repertoire demonstrating the student's current performance level.

-Recital Planning: A student should schedule the recital date and plan the recital program with his/her applied teacher and collaborative pianist well in advance.
+During the first two weeks of the semester in which the recital will take place the, a student should schedule the pre-recital hearing and recital performance schedule the recital date and plan the recital program with his/her applied teacher and accompanist well in advance.
 Students giving a half recital are strongly encouraged to share a recital with another student giving a half recital.
 The same faculty committee (applied teacher plus two additional faculty members) would serve both students giving the recital.
+Required Recital length is at the discretion of the applied teacher. as follows:

-Half Recital: at least 30 minutes of music
+1. Half Recital: approximately 25 minutes of music

 Required recitals are part of the regular applied lesson curriculum as follows: